Here’s what I've discovered about the history of the United Airlines Collector Series

 of the intro letters was dated!
 The

-first time a print was introduced, the letter text identified the print’s order in
+first time the first 18 prints of the series (that's thru #18 Pitcairn Mailwing) were introduced, the letter text identified the print’s order in

 because, since many of the prints were issued multiple times over different years, with several

-different VPs issued intro letters.
+different VPs signing intro letters.
 To further complicate this strategy, sometimes one calendar year saw two different men in the VP position!

 in all, it has been challenging to put together the exact order of all of the initial issues.
 As an additional hurdle, I